Important Deadline Approaching

 Only an authorized person from an eligible entity – not a tax preparer – can make the election to opt in.
 For a partnership, an authorized person includes “any member, partner, owner or other individual with authority to bind the entity or sign returns under Tax Law 653.”
 For a New York S Corporation, an authorized person includes “any officer, manager or shareholder of the New York S corporation who is authorized under the law of the state where the corporation is incorporated or under the S corporation’s organizational documents to make the election.”

-How do I make a PTET election for 2022?
+How do I make a PTET election?

 How does my business pay its PTET?

-For 2021, businesses will need to go onto their online NYS tax filing account and initiate payment directly to the state.
+Businesses will need to go onto their online NYS tax filing account and initiate payment directly to the state.
 A tax preparer or software cannot do this unless a business owner completes a TR-2000, which provides authorization to log into the account, file a return, and pay any tax owed.
 RBT CPAs encourages its clients to complete and submit this form and then we’ll handle the rest when it comes to your PTET filing.